Colorado Court Records

 How Do I Remove Public Court Records In Colorado?

 Records may become invisible to the public in Colorado when they are sealed or expunged.
-The implications for sealing or expunction are essentially the same, except that the process is different.
+The implications for sealing or expunging are essentially the same, except that the process differs.
 While sealing renders a record invisible to the public, it remains accessible to law enforcement agencies and court authorities.
 The expunction of a record represents the destruction of the documents from the legal system.
 Juvenile cases and underage driving offenses often qualify for an expunction.
 Lower-grade felonies and misdemeanors also qualify for sealing, provided the court closed the case.
-Closure here means that the sentence is complete, and the convict has fulfilled all the requirements by law.
+Closure here means that the sentence is complete, and the convict has fulfilled all the legal requirements.
 It also means that the individual has no pending case or is a suspect in an investigation.